 Anyone wishing to raise a concern relating to GIA can still do so to the Group Speak Up Desk.
-While the SUI unit is separate and independent to GIA in the Third Line of Defence, for the avoidance of any concerns over the risk of a conflict of interest, colleagues may not feel comfortable raising a Speak Up relating to GIA to the Group Speak Up Desk.
-In these instances, colleagues can raise a concern directly with the Chair of Group Audit Committee and Non-Executive Sponsor of the Group Speak Up Policy (contact details provided in the Infographic above on page 3).
+While the SUI unit is separate and independent to GIA in the Third Line of Defence, colleagues can raise a concern directly with the Chair of Group Audit Committee and Non- Executive Sponsor of the Group Speak Up Policy (contact details provided in the Infographic above on page 3).
 Alternatively, colleagues can raise a concern through external channels which is also outlined in the Infographic on page 3.